Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 There are three considerations: the warmth of the water (summer is best -

-by November you'll need a wetsuit or even a drysuit for the legs), the
+by November you'll need a wetsuit or even a drysuit for the legs, which you

-water depth (lowest in the Fall) and the risk of thunderstorms and flash
+water depth, and the risk of thunderstorms and flash

 and early October are probably the optimum times.